lpl1977/ubuntu/install_notes.md

 ####IMPORTANT TO DO THIS BEFORE STARTING:
 --Start with only a single monitor connected.
 --Change NVIDIA driver to current tested version in Software and Updates (on 02/12/16 that is 352.63).
-The most recent driver on the NVIDIA webiste does not appear to be, in general, compatible with lightdm.
+The most recent driver on the NVIDIA webiste does not appear to be, in general, compatible with lightdm (the windows manager).

 ####After installing Ubuntu 14.04 LTS use Software Updater to install updates.
 --Find Sofware Updater in the Ubuntu Software Center